DOCTRINAL POSITION

 A truly Christian school is characterized first by a faculty composed entirely of born-again Christians.
 Each is also certified by the South Carolina Association of Christian Schools.

-Secondly, the curriculum is thoroughly Biblical: it is based on a Biblical philosophy and incorporates Scriptural applications in the presentation of all subject matter.
+Secondly, the curriculum is thoroughly biblical: it is based on a biblical philosophy and incorporates Scriptural applications in the presentation of all subject matter.
 Thirdly, the student body is predominately Christian.
 Many students are professing Christians, and none are hostile to Bible teaching and behavior standards.

 Our primary goal of maintaining a spiritual community in the pursuit of academic goals is the feature which distinguishes Sumter Christian School from public and other independent schools.